-22. In the case where the creators do wish to commercialize through Cambridge Enterprise, Decision to Cambridge Enterprise shall decide, within 30 days, or such longer time as it and the University staff pursuant longer time as it and the University staff may agree to, of receiving notification of sufficiently detailed research results, whether to make any application, in the UK or elsewhere, of the type referred to in Regulations 6 and 20.
+22. In the case where the creators do wish to commercialize through Cambridge Enterprise, Decision to Cambridge Enterprise shall decide, within 30 days, or such longer time as it and the University staff may agree to, of receiving notification of sufficiently detailed research results, whether to make any application, in the UK or elsewhere, of the type referred to in Regulations 6 and 20.
 If it does, it must inform the University staff who have notified the results and it must make and prosecute the application with all reasonable diligence.